HSF/hsf.github.io/organization/_posts/2022/2022-04-14-coordination.md

 ### Talks

-Graeme will give a talk on "Software Frameworks" in the [JENAS meeting](https://indico.cern.ch/event/1040535/) in Madrid 3-8 May ("frameworks" to be intepreted broadly as the whole data processing pipeline).
+Graeme will give a talk on "Software Frameworks" in the [JENAS meeting](https://indico.cern.ch/event/1040535/) in Madrid 3-8 May ("frameworks" to be interpreted broadly as the whole data processing pipeline).
 Would like to highlight multi-experiment projects (like ACTS) and adaption to heterogeneous hardware (like Allen) as broad themes.

 Meeting is primarily European, but see ICFA point below.